arjungujral24/CovidSymptonLog/README.md

 ## Future Features
 1. Maps API
+    With additional time and resources, here are some features that can be implemented to supplement the current code pattern.

-    * Google Maps API - parses the location of danger from the text and pins the location on visual map
+    * Google Maps API - Parse the location of the danger incident using ‘Entities’ NLU feature and pin the location on a visual map.

-    * Database - every conversation/input for the tool would get stored in a database, so that it can       retrain and improve the model over time
+    * Database - Store voice inputs in a database that can be used to periodically retrain and improve the model over time.

-   * User log - summarizes crucial pieces of information like location, time, and environment which can be passed on to first responders, so they are better prepared even before they approach they danger
+   * User log - Using ‘Concepts’ NLU feature, summarize important information like location, time, and environment from voice input.
+This summary can be passed on to first responders so they are prepared, even before they approach the danger.

-   * Social Media - Use a webscraper to parse data from twitter to our application to figure out location and type of danger
+   * Social Media - Scrape social media forums (twitter, facebook) and other miscellaneous sources (ex: police radio) for danger statements and analyze accordingly.